softwerkskammer/Agora/INSTALL.md

 It is a node.js project.
 Therefore you need node.js installed.
 Get it from [http://nodejs.org](http://nodejs.org).

-You need a current 6.x version to run the software.
+You need a current 6.x version to run the software (4.x should also be OK).

 Your node.js ships npm in a suitable version.